xgrg/xgrg.github.io/content/pages/about.md

 Title: About
 ---

-Grégory Operto has been involved in neuroimaging since 2004.
-After graduating in 2005 from the Ecole Supérieure d’Ingénieurs de Luminy (now Polytech-Marseille) with a major in Biomedical Engineering, he received his PhD in Computer Science from Aix-Marseille University in 2009.
+Grégory Operto has been have been dedicating more than 10 years to studying the human brain using advanced techniques and developing new methods in medical image processing.
+After graduating in 2005 from Polytech-Marseille (by then Ecole Supérieure d'Ingénieurs de Luminy) with a major in Biomedical Engineering, he received his PhD in Computer Science from Aix-Marseille University in 2009.
 He then joined NeuroSpin, the high-field MRI center of the Commissariat à l’Energie Atomique (Atomic Energy Commission).
-His research interests focus on brain intersubject variability in adults and early development, and the aging brain using large cohort studies.
+His research interests focus on early detection in Alzheimer's Disease and the aging brain.
 Between 2011 and 2016, he managed the production unit in charge of computing biomarkers in CATI, the French platform for multicenter neuroimaging studies.
 He is now holding a staff scientist position in the neuroimaging team of the [BarcelonaBeta Brain Research Center](http://barcelonabeta.org) to explore imaging early markers of Alzheimer's disease in large cohorts of presymptomatic subjects.
+By his experience both as a researcher and as an engineer, he has been building practical know-how in addressing not only the fundamental questions related to the study of Alzheimer’s disease but also the many technical challenges raised by data of ever-increasing complexity.

 ## Professional experience